andersbjorkland/andersbjorkland.github.io/content/articles/exploration/discovering_phoenix/index.md

 }
 ```

-We have successfully created a simple API, suitable for simple jokes.
+We have successfully created a simple API with potential of becoming a fearsome dad-jokes machine.
 A couple of commands and some modifications to the code has gotten us here.
 In my opinion a pretty swell experience.
 With a tool like Phoenix it's easy to feel top of your game.

 {{ image_overlayer(